SureDeveloping/Boardgame-Bar-Bonn/README.md

  - Hier fehlt text <span style="color:yellow"> PRÜFEN </span>

 ### Solved Bugs
-- I tried to style the links and the logo in the header and to use black colors.
+- I tried to style the links and the logo in the header and to the cplor black.
 This was not successful with an Id.
 Here I had to address the a Element for the logo directly to solve the problem

 - I tried to style the social links in the footer white.
 Initially again via an Id. in the Ul element.
 This was not successful either.
 The task could be solved via a class directly in the a Element.

+- I made a mistake when linking to a feedback page that the user should see after filling out the contact form.
+Instead of using the method="get", I had incorrectly used post.
+Through research in Slack I came up with this solution.

  - Hier fehlt text <span style="color:yellow"> PRÜFEN </span>